 Help with cooking and housekeeping is always appreciated as well!

-In a guest room in our house.
+For now, in a guest room in our house.
+Eventually there will be separate accommodations.

 Our visitors are always treated like they are family - you'll be living with us and we'll usually have meals together.